alchemistry/alchemical-best-practices/README.md

 # Best Practices for Alchemical Free Energy Simulations

+## v2.0 Update

+The original best practices guide will be split into two documents: the first will gives best practices for running a single calculation (and give details on theory/ system-specific setup), while the second will give best practices for running multiple calculations (with a focus on automation).
+The first (this manuscript) will become version 2.0 of the current guide, while the second will be submitted as a new manuscript (see [this repo](https://github.com/alchemistry/largescale-alchemy-best-practices)).

 ## Goals

 - Checklist and background for new practitioners of relative and absolute alchemical free energy calculations: What should you pay attention to in setting up and running calculations in common codes and why.